roelofr/qrcode-web/README.md

 You can [see it in operation here](http://roelofr.github.io/qrcode-web/).

-## independent branch
+## No bower?
-If you don't have Bower, you can check out the 'independent' branch, which has all the dependancies baked in.
+If you don't have Bower, you can check out the 'gh-pages' branch, which has all the dependancies baked in.

 ## License